Testing for COVID-19

 - Severe symptoms including moderate to severe difficulty breathing or shortness of breath, persistent pain or pressure in the chest, new confusion or inability to arouse, and bluish lips or face.

-About 80% of infected individuals have mild symptoms or no symptoms at all.
+About 80% of infected individuals have mild symptoms or often no symptoms at all.
 Symptoms usually develop 2-14 days after exposure to an infected person, on average about 5 days later.
-Symptoms may progress from mild to severe in a short period of time (a few hours to a few days).
+Symptoms may progress from mild to severe in a short period of time, from a few hours to a few days.

 Infected individuals may shed virus for a few days before they become symptomatic.
-Viral shedding can last up to 8 days afterwards.
-It is currently not known the full extent to which viral shedding in asymptomatic individuals can contribute to transmission of the COVID-19 virus to others, resulting in new infections.
-Recent estimates suggest that about one quarter of new infections are the result of infection by individuals with no symptoms.
+Viral shedding can last up to two weeks afterwards.
+Viral shedding in asymptomatic individuals contributes to transmission of the COVID-19 virus, resulting in new infections.
+Recent estimates suggest that many new infections are the result of infection by individuals with no or unrecognized symptoms.

 Additional information can be found at https://www.cdc.gov/coronavirus/2019-ncov/index.html